VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 <br />
 <br />

-Once this call is executed, a valid token should be received.
+Once the request for a token is executed using the button 'Get New Access Token', a valid token should be received.

-{% include image.html file="Postman_token_response.png" alt="Getting started" max-width="800" %}
+{% include image.html file="Postman_received_token.png" alt="Getting started" max-width="800" %}
 <br />
 <br />
+Use the button 'Use Token' to apply this token to the collection.
+This token will be used for all requests until it is expired and you need to request a new token.

 Another advantage of using the example Postman collection, is that the token will get automatically stored in a variable, so it can be easily used for the next calls to the actual API.

-{% include image.html file="Postman_token_in_variable.png" alt="Getting started" max-width="800" %}
+{% include image.html file="postman_token_in_header.png" alt="Getting started" max-width="800" %}
 <br />
 <br />